nicolasochem/tzip/proposals/tzip-12/tzip-12.md

   amounts or try to add/remove additional transfers like transaction fees.

-* If one of the specified `token_id`s is not defined within the FA2 contract, the entry point MUST fail with the error mnemonic `"TOKEN_UNDEFINED"`.
+* If one of the specified `token_id`s is not defined within the FA2 contract, the entry point MUST fail with the error mnemonic `"FA2_TOKEN_UNDEFINED"`.

 * Transfer implementations MUST apply permission policy logic.
 If permission logic rejects a transfer, the whole operation MUST fail.